sarnold/u-boot-ATF-manifest/README.rst

 Install the build requirements for Allwinner A64/H5/H6 arm64 SoCs, including pine64-plus.
 On Ubuntu focal, it would be something like this:

-* aarch64 cross toolchain: ``apt-get install gcc-8-aarch64-linux-gnu flex bison build-essential``
+* aarch64 cross toolchain: ``apt-get install gcc-8-aarch64-linux-gnu flex bison swig build-essential``
 * arm cortex-M cross toolchain: ``apt-get install gcc-arm-none-eabi``
 * or1k cross-toolchain: ``wget https://musl.cc/or1k-linux-musl-cross.tgz``